QianpengLi577/Neuromorphic-Processor-paper-list/readme.md

   - **COSA: Co-Operative Systolic Arrays for Multi-head Attention Mechanism in Neural Network using Hybrid Data Reuse and Fusion Methodologies**

   - **HexaMesh: Scaling to Hundreds of Chiplets with an Optimized Chiplet Arrangement**

+## Mapping Methods

+- **A Design Flow for Mapping Spiking Neural Networks to Many-Core Neuromorphic Hardware**

+- **Approaching the mapping limit with closed-loop mapping strategy for deploying neural networks on neuromorphic hardware**

+- **DFSynthesizer: Dataflow-based Synthesis of Spiking Neural Networks to Neuromorphic Hardware**

+- **Mapping Spiking Neural Networks to Neuromorphic Hardware**

+- **NeuProMa: A Toolchain for Mapping Large-Scale Spiking Convolutional Neural Networks onto Neuromorphic Processor**

+- **Optimal Mapping of Spiking Neural Network to Neuromorphic Hardware for Edge-AI**

+- **EdgeMap: An Optimized Mapping Toolchain for Spiking Neural Network in Edge Computing**

+- **Mapping Very Large Scale Spiking Neuron Network to Neuromorphic Hardware**

+- **SNEAP: A Fast and Efficient Toolchain for Mapping Large-Scale Spiking Neural Network onto NoC-based Neuromorphic**

 ## 学位论文